eq

 Sitemaps + hygiene

-Sitemaps, clean URLs, canonicals where needed, and basic guardrails so pages don’t fight each other.
+Sitemaps, clean URLs, canonicals, so pages don't fight each other.

 Already have a site?
-We’ll review titles/meta, structure, indexing basics, and give you a prioritized punch‑list (what to fix first, and why).
-Get a quick SEO + structure fix list
+We'll review structure, indexing, and give you a prioritized punch-list.
+Get a quick SEO fix list

-No price tables here — because scope matters.
-Instead: a predictable way to go from idea → live site → measurable improvement.
+No price tables — because scope matters.
+A predictable path from idea → live site → measurable improvement.

 01 — Align